Everland: Themed areas

-Everland is divided into five zones: Global Fair, Zoo-Topia, European Adventure, Magic Land and American Adventure.
+Everland is divided into five zones: Global Fair, Zootopia, European Adventure, Magic Land, and American Adventure.

 Global Fair

 Global Fair is primarily a place for food, souvenirs, and pictures as visitors enter and exit the park.
 There are shops and restaurants, also services such as rental stroller and lockers.

 Zootopia

 Zootopia is an animal-themed zone.
 There is a petting zoo, pony rides, and animal shows.
-There is a small zoo with a variety of animals including birds, polar bears, sea lions, penguins, bears, lions, tigers, and primates.
-A safari bus ride is also available, allowing watching some of the animals, such as ligers and bears, roaming in a contained habitat.
+There is a small zoo with a variety of animals including birds, giant pandas, polar bears, sea lions, penguins, bears, lions, tigers, and primates.
+A safari bus ride is also available, allowing visitors to watch some of the animals while on the move, such as ligers and bears, roaming in a contained habitat.
 The visitors stay on the bus.
-Amazon Express is a raft ride, where most visitors get splashed.
-The petting zoo contains animals such as goats and sheep to pet.
-Kosik, one of Zoo-Topia's elephants, made it to the headlines when he demonstrated an ability to imitate Korean words.
+Amazon Express is a raft ride, where most visitors get splashed with water.
+The petting zoo contains farm animals and small domestic animals such as goats and sheep to pet.
+Kosik, one of Zootopia's elephants, made it to the headlines when he demonstrated an ability to imitate Korean words.
+In 2016, giant pandas Aibao and Lebao arrived at Everland.
+In 2020, Aibao gave birth to her daughter Fubao.
+Fubao is the first giant panda to be born in South Korea, In 2023, Aibao gave birth to twin daughters Ruibao and Huibao.